atomist/microgrammar/README.md

     matchers (like `Integer`).
 It's easy to define custom matchers for use in composition.
 -   All properties need to match for the whole microgrammar to match.
--   Properties that match are bound to the result.
+-   Properties that match are bound to the result, unless their names begin with `_`, in which case the values are discarded.
 -   Certain out of band values, beginning with `$`, are added to the results, showing the exact text that matched, the offset etc.
 -   When using TypeScript, microgrammar returns can be strongly typed.
 In this case we've